5 Year Installment Plan of Redemption

 In order to implement a 4 year payment plan for eligible escaped assessments, the assessee must sign a written agreement to request installment payments.
 Requests for payment plans must be submitted prior to the delinquent date.
 For Secured Escaped Assessments the requests must be submitted on or before April 10th, for Unsecured Escaped Assessments the request must be submitted by on or before August 31st.

-The current taxes must be paid timely each year by the due dates.
+The current taxes, including supplemental taxes, must be paid timely each year by the due dates.
 If a payment is not paid timely, all penalties, interest and other charges will become due and payable.